joneavila/dissatisfaction-models/README.md

 ## Annotations

-Customer utterances were annotated for dissatisfaction.
-See [annotations](annotations) and [annotation-guide.txt](annotation-guide.txt).
+Customer utterances were annotated for dissatisfaction (see [The UTEP Corpus of Dissatisfaction in Spoken Dialog](https://github.com/joneavila/utep-dissatisfaction-corpus)).
 For the frame-level and utterance-level models below, the labels `n` and `nn` are read as 0 (negative class, neutral), `d` and `dd` are read as 1 (positive class, dissatisfied), and all other labels are ignored.

 ## linearRegressionDialog.m